Qix-/dot-dot-dash-demo/README.md

   The first 18 bands can be toggled, the first nine with `0` - `9` and the second nine with `Shift + 0` - `Shift + 9`.

-> I recommend against using the very first band, as I don't thing the underlying FFT algorithms perform a 20hz cut, causing that band to clip almost all of the time.
+> I recommend against using the very first band, as I don't think the underlying FFT algorithms perform a 20hz cut, causing that band to clip almost all of the time.